umg-kmr/SWIM/docs/index.md

 ## Module Overview

 - **GQ Calculator**
-  Computes the correction function $G(Q)$ for semi-analytical warm inflation power spectra
+  Computes the warm inflation correction function $G(Q)$ using either stochastic realizations or the deterministic solver (DSWIM).
+The resulting $G(Q)$ can be used in semi-analytical power-spectrum calculations.

 - **SA_PS Calculator**
   Fast parameter inference using semi-analytical power spectra with precomputed $G(Q)$, integrated with Cobaya and CAMB

 - **PS Calculator**
-  Full stochastic numerical solver for the power spectrum, with optional Random Forest emulator for accelerated parameter inference
+  Computes the primordial scalar power spectrum using either the full stochastic perturbation solver or the deterministic DSWIM implementation.
+Supports direct parameter inference as well as accelerated inference through an optional Random Forest emulator.
 ---

 ## Quick Workflow